Ayoubl96/padeltour/tournament_staging_documentation.md

 1. WebSocket connections for real-time match results
 2. Automatic standings updates as matches complete
 3. Push notifications for scheduled matches
+This art for now take only consideration, not imlement nothing